 - 1/4 cup chopped green onions

 - about 1/2 cup salsa, to serve

-- Lightly spray the bottom of a heavy saucepan with canola or olive oil.
-Heat on medium-high and add the onion.
+- Heat a heavy saucepan on medium-high and add the onion.
 Cook, stirring, until the onion becomes translucent.
-Add the rice and cook for another minute or two.
-Add the garlic, 1 1/2 teaspoons of chile powder, and smoked paprika and cook for 1 more minute.
+Add the rice, garlic, 1 1/2 teaspoons of chile powder, and smoked paprika and cook for 1 more minute.